tukangk3tik/ktor-starter/README.md

 # ktor-starter

-Hi there, i try something cool stuff about kotlin in backend use Ktor.
+Hi there, i try and learn to build simple backend use kotlin and framework called Ktor.